 2. Get an accounting internship

 Securing a busy-season audit internship during my senior year of college helped me apply the textbook examples to real-world experiences.
-Although an internship is not absolutely necessary to achieve success on the CPA exam, it's an advantage to be able to pull from personal experience when you are studying the exam content.
+Although an internship is not absolutely necessary to achieve success on the CPA exam, it's an advantage to be able to pull from personal experience when you are studying the exam content — not to mention the career lessons you can learn from an internship.

 For me, when it was time to study audit procedures for the exam, my eyes perked up knowing I had experienced this several times at my place of employment during my internship.